JimmyPerez1/Cooksy/README.md

 attributions

-midjourney for logo and stock chef image
+midjourney for logo

 avatars from dice bear
 https://www.dicebear.com/styles/fun-emoji/

+chat gpt for help with how to calculate the avg rating and embeddign that into an index method